marmelab/react-admin/docs/List.md

 ### Pagination

-You can replace the default pagination component by your own, using the `Pagination` prop.
-The pagination component receives the current page, the number of records per page, the total number of records, as well as a `setPage()` function that changes the page.
+You can replace the default pagination element by your own, using the `pagination` prop.
+The pagination element receives the current page, the number of records per page, the total number of records, as well as a `setPage()` function that changes the page.

 So if you want to replace the default pagination by a "<previous - next>" pagination, create a pagination component like the following: